huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_listener.md

   backend servers.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

+* `forward_port` - (Optional, Bool) Specifies whether transfer the listening port of the load balancer in the X-Forwarded-Port header to backend servers.
+The default value is false.
+This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

+* `forward_request_port` - (Optional, Bool) Specifies whether transfer the source port of the client in the X-Forwarded-For-Port header to backend servers.
+The default value is false.
+This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

+* `forward_host` - (Optional, Bool) Specifies whether to rewrite the X-Forwarded-Host header.
+If X-Forwarded-Host is set to true, X-Forwarded-Host in the request header from the clients can be set to Host in the request header sent from the load balancer to backend servers.
+The default value is true.
+This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

 * `access_policy` - (Optional, String) Specifies the access policy for the listener.
 Valid options are *white* and *black*.